Friday, March 30, 2018

 Alexei Alexandrovich Radakov, 1920.

-If you will not read books, you will forget the grammar.
-1925.
+If you will not read books, you will soon forget the grammar.1925.

 The illiterate person is a blind man: Everywhere pitfalls and misfortunes await him.